 There is a view that Kafka’s work is elusive with respect to interpretation.
 Various schools of interpretive approaches to Kafka have formed: Marxist, existentialist, psychoanalytic, and others.
 Most commentators, however, claim some place on the sidelines of the controversy between these schools and underline how open Kafka’s texts are to all sorts of interpretation.
 W.H.
 Auden, for example, states in the first sentence of his essay on Kafka “The I Without a Self” that Kafka is the master of a literary genre “about which a critic can say very little worth saying” (Auden, 1962, 159).
 For this view, it is the fluidity of Kafka’s texts by which they effortlessly move from being viewed from one perspective to being viewed from an entirely different perspective that constitutes Kafka’s genius.

-My claim, by contrast, is that there are themes that run through Kafka’s literary output which can be captured by interpretation, translated into the terms of analytic philosophy (no doubt there will be losses in this translation, losses nonetheless worth the rewards), and used to manifest a definitive position that Kafka takes with reference to topics such as moral responsibility, epistemological access to causation, the status of metaphysical beliefs, and the meaning of happiness.
+My claim, by contrast, is that there are themes that run through Kafka’s literary output which can be captured by interpretation, translated into the terms of analytical philosophy (no doubt there will be losses in this translation, losses nonetheless worth the rewards), and used to manifest a definitive position that Kafka takes with reference to topics such as moral responsibility, epistemological access to causation, the status of metaphysical beliefs, and the meaning of happiness.

 There is an aporia in human life: we hold people morally accountable for their actions and choices, yet we are also aware that human decision-making proceeds in a rich and multi-layered field of causal influences.
 Moral blame attenuates as a superficial investigation yields to a deeper one.
 In the Nicomachean Ethics, Aristotle carefully distinguishes between different types of ignorance, especially ignorance about one’s true interests on the one hand and ignorance about particular circumstances on the other hand.
 The former ignorance characterizes vice, whereas the latter may annul it.
 A writer like Kafka revels in the description of moral narratives that lead these kinds of distinctions ad absurdum.

+In all three novels (The Trial, Amerika, and The Castle) the protagonists are frequently confronted with moral and prudential dilemmas whose relevant features are revealed long after decisions about them have left a moral stain or a critical disadvantage for the agent.
+Importantly, the constant shifting and interpenetration of epistemological and moral layers is never permitted to serve as an excuse for the unwitting and confused decision-maker.
+Especially in Amerika, there is a fair amount of interior ‘pep talk’ where the protagonist assures himself of his autonomy and his ability to reason in informed and logical ways; yet this innocent optimism is systematically sabotaged by the unfolding narrative.

 Kafka is not only a Strawsonian pessimist in the sense that the metaphysics of modernity results in the devolution of moral coherence; he is also an epistemological pessimist.
 He is not a skeptic in the sense that nobody knows anything.
 Rather, the moral agents in Kafka’s work know and are deceived about a wide variety of things of great importance to them, and as they investigate them (more often than not in good faith), it becomes apparent that their experience of epistemological failure in the past forestalls any epistemological confidence in the future.